Dog Barking & Digging

 To help with barking and boredom, professional training for dog and owner is generally helpful.
 From companionship to command performance, the Longmont Humane Society offers dog and puppy training classes.
 Puppy classes are for dogs 8 to 16 weeks of age, while dog classes are for dogs 4 months and older.
 Classes are geared toward novice dogs and owners to advanced obedience work with experienced dogs and owners.
 The main goal of the classes is to teach you how to communicate with your dog and create a well-mannered family member through positive motivation and proven techniques.

-Topics include control positions (sit, stand and down), walking on a loose leash, stay, come, and several other commands.
+Topics include control positions (sit, stand, and down), walking on a loose leash, stay, come, and several other commands.
 Common behavior problems will also be discussed with suitable solutions being provided.
-Also, private lessons with Rhea Moriarity, LHS Training and Behavior Modifcation Manager, are also available for those acute issues or those who need a little extra attention.
 See the dog training page for more information.

 Dog Care Tips